 For defendants who are eligible for ACD, jail and even a criminal record may be avoided entirely, and should be explored.

 At Friedman & Ranzenhofer, our top job is protecting our clients from criminal sanction and the lifelong problems that it can bring.

-Call our experienced criminal defense attorneys today at 716-542-5444 for a free consultation with a Buffalo lawyer regarding criminal possession of a controlled substance in the seventh degree.
+Call our experienced criminal defense attorneys today at 716-542-5444 for a legal consultation with a Buffalo lawyer regarding criminal possession of a controlled substance in the seventh degree.